Livermore, California

 Livermore Valley Joint Unified School District (LVJUSD) serves about 12,925 students across 18 schools.
 The district covers Livermore proper and parts of unincorporated Alameda County to the south.
 Four high schools: Granada High (the largest and traditionally highest-scoring, ~2,234 students), Livermore High, Del Valle High (continuation), and Vineyard Alternative.
 LVJUSD sits in the middle tier of Bay Area districts: stronger than HUSD, weaker on the headline than the top-tier Tri-Valley districts (DUSD, PUSD, SRVUSD), with significant per-school variation that rewards careful feeder-pattern reading.

 Granada High is the south-Livermore flagship.
-Granada High School (~2,234 students, U.S. News #336 California) anchors south-side and Springtown / Sunset tract families.
-Livermore High (#586 California) anchors central and north-side / downtown / wine-country-edge families.
-The two high schools are reasonably comparable for general college-prep, but families chasing a stronger high school feeder typically look at Granada.
+Granada High School (~2,234 students, U.S. News #336 California) anchors south-side and Springtown / Sunset tract buyers.
+Livermore High (#586 California) anchors central and north-side / downtown / wine-country-edge buyers.
+The two high schools are reasonably comparable for general college-prep, but buyers prioritizing a stronger high school feeder typically look at Granada.
 The Pleasanton boundary is the alternative buyers across the city line consider (Pleasanton USD's Amador and Foothill are both stronger statewide than Granada), at a 10 to 25% per-square-foot premium.

 Typical assignment by sub-area